NativeScript/plugins/packages/datetimepicker/README.md

 ### Changing the Picker Titles and Buttons labels

-When one of the fields is tapped, a popup is opened.
-The popup has an OK and Cancel buttons and an optional title.
-To change those texts, use the `pickerOkText`, `pickerCancelText` and `pickerTitle` properties.
+To change the titles and the button labels of the picker's popups, use the `pickerOkText`, `pickerCancelText` and `pickerTitle` properties.

 ```xml
 <DatePickerField hint="tap to choose" pickerOkText="Approve" pickerCancelText="Reject" pickerTitle="Confirm predefined date selection" pickerDefaultDate="2019/05/15"></DatePickerField>